cirosantilli/test-git-web-interface/README.md

 - <https://kenai.com>
 - <https://code.google.com/p/cirosantilli-test> (to be closed)

 The SSH of those repos can be found at: [remotes.sh](remotes.sh), including other repos which don't have public view like Atlas.

+Web interfaces without public hosting service that I know of.
+Huge list: <https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools#Web_Interfaces>

+- Gitweb.
+Distributed with Git.
+The Perl one.
+- cgit.
+Official self-host: <http://git.zx2c4.com/cgit>, GitHub mirror: <https://github.com/zx2c4/cgit>.
+Used by GNU Savannah.
+Written in C.
+- Gerrit.
+The Java one. <http://en.wikipedia.org/wiki/Gerrit_%28software%29>,
+- GitList.
+The PHP one. <https://github.com/klaussilveira/gitlist>
+- WebGitNet.
+The .Net one. <https://github.com/otac0n/WebGitNet>

 ## Related repositories